martdegraaf/martdegraaf.github.io/src/blog/content/posts/creating-azure-pipelines-using-powershell/index.md

 # Conclusion and discussion

 Having a script do the work can help you deliver consistent pipelines and policies.
 It can also help you to automate the creation of pipelines and policies in a new project.
 This can be useful when you have a lot of projects to manage.

+I will continue on this topic in a later blogpost using a different view.
+But as an addition to these scripts.

 Let's automate more together!